Colleges & Trade Schools in Illinois

 Is Illinois an affordable place to live?

-According to Sperling's BestPlaces, the state's overall cost of living is lower than the U.S. average.
-Groceries, healthcare, and housing all cost below the national average.
-The average rent for a studio apartment is $793.
+The state's overall cost of living is lower than the U.S. average.
+Monthly rent for a studio apartment is $793, on average.
 For a one-bedroom place, it is $901.
-However, all of those costs are likely to be higher if you live in one of the major cities, such as Chicago.
+However, many types of expenses are likely to be higher if you live in one of the major cities, such as Chicago.

 How easy is it to get around in Illinois?